Im-Sally/Hackclub-macropad/README.md

 # Hackclub-macropad

-A small programmable macropad for 3D modelling.
+A small programmable macropad for 3D modelling with 9 buttons.

 ![The macropad](image.png)
 ![The schematic](image-1.png)